Mark Zuckerberg says cloud computing is too expensive

 Medical research

-CZI receives billions of dollars in funding from Facebook but LinkedIn co-founder Reid Hoffman is also a big contributor to the research center.
+The Biohub receives billions of dollars in funding from Facebook but LinkedIn co-founder Reid Hoffman is also a big contributor.

 Other organizations and research labs around the world aren't so lucky when it comes to investment though and Dr. Quake explained that the high costs of cloud computing services are often a barrier that many are unable to overcome, saying: